MultithreadCorner/Hydra/README.md

 What is it?
 -----------

-Hydra is a C++11 compliant and header only framework designed to perform commom data analysis tasks on massivelly parallel platforms.
-Hydra provides a collection of containers and algorithms commomly used in HEP data analysis, which can deploys transparently OpenMP, CUDA and TBB enabled devices, allowing the user to re-use the same code across a large range of available multi-core CPU and accelerators.
+Hydra is a C++11 compliant and header only framework designed to perform commom data analysis tasks on massively parallel platforms.
+Hydra provides a collection of containers and algorithms commonly used in HEP data analysis, which can deploy  transparently OpenMP, CUDA and TBB enabled devices, allowing the user to re-use the same code across a large range of available multi-core CPU and accelerators.
 The framework design is focused on performance and precision.

-The core algorithms follow as close as is possible the implementations widely used in framworks like ROOT and libraries like GSL.
+The core algorithms follow as close as possible the implementations widely used in framworks like ROOT and libraries like GSL.

 Main features